 Document your design process.
-Share glimpses of how your next graphic project is developing.
+Share glimpses of your next graphic project.
 When it comes to engaging content, GIFs and videos are always better than static images.
-If you do your own photo shoots you can create a feeling of exclusivity for your followers by showing some “Behind-The-Scenes” content.
+If you do your own photo shoots, you can create a feeling of exclusivity for your followers by showing some “Behind-the-Scenes” content.

 If you can afford it, start a competition.
 Give away shirts or build fan packages.
 However, make sure you’re sticking to the respective social media competition guidelines.

 We are so excited that "Eat Your Feelings", the new book from Food Mood Girl Lindsey Smith is now available!
 This book is NOT what it sounds like.
 We love the many incredible ways to kick your cravings with ingredients that boost your mood.
 To celebrate, we’ve teamed up with her for a giveaway.
 To enter, make sure you’re following @bobsredmill and Lindsey Smith @lindseysmithhhc.
 Like this image and tag a friend that you think would also love this book!
 We will select a winner at random from all who enter by 11:59 pm Pacific Time on 1/14/18.
 We will announce the winner on 1/15 and send that person AND THEIR FRIEND a copy of "Eat Your Feelings" and a set of Bob's Red Mill ingredients featured in the book.
 Winner must be US or Canadian resident 18 and over.
 No purchase necessary to win. #contest #giveaway #food #foodstagram #instafood #instagood #health #healthyliving